tajo/react-portal/README.md

 #### closeOnOutsideClick: bool (optional)
 If true, the portal can be closed by the outside mouse click.

-#### onOpen: func (optional)
-This function is called when the portal opens, before rendering it.
-It is given two arguments: the open click event (if an `openByClickOn` element was provided), and a callback (to be called when you are ready to render the opened portal).
-For example, you could use this to give the child the position of the element triggering the portal, for absolute positioning (see `examples/` folder).

 #### onClose: func (optional)
-This function is called when the portal closes.
+This callback is called when the portal closes.

 ## Tips & Tricks
 - Does your modal have a fullscreen overlay and the `closeOnOutsideClick` doesn't work?
 [There is a simple solution](https://github.com/tajo/react-portal/issues/2#issuecomment-92058826).